Jared284/security-portfolio/labs/home-lab/01-architecture/README.md

-\## Trust Boundaries
+## Trust Boundaries

-\- The guest system is fully isolated from the external internet
+- The guest system is fully isolated from the external internet

-\- Only the host machine is permitted to initiate SSH connections
+- Only the host machine is permitted to initiate SSH connections

-\- No inbound access from untrusted networks is allowed
+- No inbound access from untrusted networks is allowed

 This isolation ensures all observed authentication activity is either:

-\- Legitimate administrative access, or
+- Legitimate administrative access, or

-\- Controlled attack simulation originating from the host
+- Controlled attack simulation originating from the host

----

-\## Security Controls

-\- `fail2ban` deployed on the Ubuntu Server

-\- `sshd` jail enabled and monitoring authentication logs

-\- Threshold-based IP banning enforced automatically

-\- Firewall rules dynamically updated to block offending source IPs